 - When you win their trust – you win their heart and desire to do business with you!

-- The prospect’s perspective should not affect your focus and willingness to serve them and add value to them.
+- The prospect’s perspective should not affect our focus and willingness to serve them and add value to them.

 - In a true servant lead sales organisation there is no such thing as a commodity.

-- Building TRUST and SERVING your CLIENTS’ NEEDS (and not yours) should be the core focus of any sales process.
+- Building TRUST and SERVING our CLIENTS’ NEEDS (and not ours) should be the core focus of any sales process.

-- Successful people and organisations love the questions, “Where is the value in what you are doing?” and “How do you communicate that to your clients that empower them to make an informed decision?”
+- Successful people and organisations love the question, “Where is the value in what you are doing?” and how do you communicate that to your clients that empowers them to make an informed decision?